KUTlime/PowerShell-Open-Here-Module/README.md

 ```

 # Notes
 Windows Terminal doesn't responds to RunAs request from the context menu.
 This problem is a limitation of the UWP platform.
 A workaround has been implemented to support Windows Terminal shortcut with elevated privileges.
+A similar workaround had to be implemented for non-elevated Open here Windows Terminal shortcut to support scenarios when requests are invoked from RMB clicks on a directory or a drive letter.

 # FAQ
 ### Are there any plans to extend the functionality of this module?